 Teach Your Child to Avoid Bullying

-Edited by Emmanuel M. Lardizabal, Nerissa Avisado, Eng, Lynn and 2 others
+Edited by Emmanuel M. Lardizabal, Nerissa Avisado, Eng, Lynn and 1 other

 Did your child come home from school with unexplained injuries or with torn clothes?
 Do they often lose personal stuff?
 Have you noticed changes in his or her behavior or eating habits, and is he or she having difficulty sleeping?
 You must pay attention - these are signs of being bullied.
 It is time to take action.
 Take note of other symptoms of bullying, such as often complaining or feigning illnesses, showing signs of disinterest in school, declining school performance, and the worst, tendency to hurt him or herself, or others.